Emberline Films Press Kit

 Podcast Sends & Suffers — 96 episodes

-Industry 20+ years outdoor & climbing
+Industry 20+ years

 Mario Stanley is the founder and director of Emberline Films LLC, an independent production company built around the conviction that the stories the adventure world was telling were incomplete.
-A Black filmmaker, former climbing guide and coach, and seminary-trained storyteller, Mario brings two decades of community immersion in the outdoor industry to every film he makes.
+A Black filmmaker, former AMGA-certified climbing guide and active coach, and seminary-trained storyteller, Mario brings two decades of community immersion in the outdoor industry to every film he makes.

-Documentary
+Documentary Short

 Climb Malawi